uuhnaut69/node-backend-boilerplate/README.md

 ## Features

 - 🏗️ Built with TypeScript
-- ⚡ Hyper Express for high-performance HTTP server
+- ⚡ Ultimate Express for high-performance HTTP server
 - 🗃️ MySQL with TypeORM
 - 🔄 Redis for caching
 - 🔒 Security middleware configured